 Jordan Harbinger: [00:10:57] But that took me a long time to come around.
 And I don't know if amphetamines are as addictive as opiates.
 I don't really know if there's a scale.

-Darren Prince: [00:11:04] They are.
-There’s a lot of people in the world that are recovering from Adderall and Ritalin.
+Darren Prince: [00:11:04] There’s a lot of people in the world that are recovering from Adderall and Ritalin.

-Darren Prince: [00:11:27] It took me probably about a year until I was able to start getting it either from the streets are just friends’ parents that had it.
+Darren Prince: [00:11:27] It took me probably about a year until I was able to start getting it either from the streets or at just friends’ parents that had it.
 That’s when I started making money.
 I sat down with my dad one night.
 I was 14 years old.
-I said, “I need to get insurance for my baseball cards.”
+I said, “I need to get insurance on my baseball cards.”
 He thought I was nuts.
 “What do you mean insurance?”
 I said, “I need about eight or nine worth of insurance.”
 He’s like, “All right.
-Can you bring down a list so I can see this,” and he’s like, “Darren, it says eight or nine thousand.”
-I was like, “Yeah, I’m not talking eight or nine hundred.”
+Can you bring down a list so I can see this?” and he's like, “Darren, it says eight or nine thousand.”
+I was like, “Yeah, I'm not talking eight or nine hundred.”
 He goes, “How the hell do you up eight or nine thousand worth of cards?”
-I’ve shown him this price guide anybody I collected back in the ’80s.
+I’m showing him this price guide, anybody I collected back in the ’80s.

 Darren Prince: [00:11:58] It’s called CCP.
-Everybody says packet.
-The current card price got it.
+Everybody says Beckett.
+The Current Card Price Guide.
 It was a newspaper.
-CCP cannot be referred to as a packet.
+CCP came out before Beckett.
 And I sat down with him and he challenged me.
-He goes, “Who’s going to buy this stuff?
+He goes, “Who's going to buy this stuff?
 This Mickey Mantle card for $200.
 This Reggie Jackson rookie for $75.”
-I said, “Oh, it’s funny.
-You should ask.”
-I pulled up this newspaper ad and there was a show at the Holiday Inn in Livingston, New Jersey for $25.
+I said, “Oh, it's funny you should ask.”
+I pulled up this newspaper ad, and there was a show at the Holiday Inn in Livingston, New Jersey for $25.
 I got a table and I shared it with my good friend, Steve Simon, who runs my agency to this day.
 He went into it.
 We shared the table.
 He went into it as a hobby, just maybe have a fun day selling cards.
 I went into it as a business.
 I spent two weeks every night.
-The perfect holders, the perfect price guides, and made over $1,000 in Sunday afternoon at 14 years old.
+The perfect holders, the perfect price guides, and made over $1,000 on a Sunday afternoon at 14 years old.
 Then the lightbulb went on.
-So, now I had money, I was deeply insecure, apparently, a severe learning disability.
+So now I had money, I was deeply insecure, apparently, a severe learning disability.
 I had this passion and this love already with opiates.

 Jordan Harbinger: [00:12:47] Yeah.
-Oh man, that is a recipe for disaster–insecure, starts making money way too early.
-I mean if there was a YouTube back then you just be–
+Oh man, that is a recipe for disaster -- insecure, starts making money way too early.
+I mean if there was a YouTube back then you’d just be --

 Jordan Harbinger: [00:12:57] Yeah.
 Yeah.
-You might have ended tragically a little earlier.
-Yeah, but I would imagine like you’re in school, your ADD.
-You can’t focus.
-Amen brother, I hear you on that.
-I mean that’s the story of my life.
-My mom was a special ed teacher.
-That’s probably why I wasn’t in special ed because she’s like, “No, my son’s not in special ed.
-I teach special ed,” but I think half my teachers were like this kid is going to be in prison, the other half that was teaching these I was actually interested in like science.
-They were like, “He should be in the gifted program.”
-So, they were butting heads like, “Wait, he’s not a total a-hole idiot in your class.”
-I’m sure you had one or two teachers that thought you were special in.
-The rest of them were like is this thing on you’re a knucklehead.
+It might have ended tragically a little earlier.
+Yeah, but I would imagine like you're in school, you’re ADD, you can't focus.
+Amen, brother, I hear you on that.
+I mean, that's the story of my life.
+My mom was a special ed teacher; that's probably why I wasn't in special ed, because she was like, “No, my son's not in special ed.
+I teach special ed.”
+But I think half my teachers were like, “This kid is going to be in prison,” the other half that were teaching these I was actually interested in, like science, they were like, “He should be in the gifted program.”
+So they were butting heads like, “Wait, he's not a total a-hole idiot in your class?”
+I'm sure you had one or two teachers that thought you were special, and the rest of them were like, “Is this thing on?
+You're a knucklehead.”

 Darren Prince: [00:14:02] Absolutely.

-Jordan Harbinger: [00:14:04] I went to an AA meeting with a friend of mine, several times because I’m curious about this.
-And a lot of people told stories like that like you fake it until suddenly you realize everyone knows but you’re the last one in on the joke.
+Jordan Harbinger: [00:14:04] I went to an AA meeting with a friend of mine, several times, because I'm curious about this stuff.
+And a lot of people told stories like that.
+Like you fake it until suddenly you realize everyone knows, but you're the last one in on the joke.